-->

 🚫 6.
 Not Reporting Small Accidents

-Some avoid reporting minor bumps to “protect” their record.
+Some drivers avoid reporting minor bumps or scrapes to "protect" their No Claims Bonus or keep their record clean.

-Better Alternative: Select the correct category (social, commuting, or business).
+✅ Better Alternative: Be honest and select the correct usage category (social, commuting, or business) to ensure your policy is valid.

 🚫 8.
 Falling for "Ghost Brokers"